sethbern/CSJava/_sources/Unit8-ArrayList/topic-8-2-arraylist-methods.rst

    <a href="https://apcentral.collegeboard.org/pdf/ap-computer-science-a-java-quick-reference-0.pdf?course=ap-computer-science-a" target="_blank">AP CS A Java Quick Reference Sheet</a>

-The following are the ``ArrayList`` methods that you need to know for the AP CS A exam.
-These are included on the |AP CS A Reference Sheet| that you will receive during the exam so you do not need to memorize them.
-We will look at how these methods work below.
+The following are ``ArrayList`` methods that are often used in programs.

     -  **int size()** returns the number of elements in the list